microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export function transient<T extends Constructable>(target: T & Partial<RegisterSelf<T>>): T & RegisterSelf<T>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-incompatible-release-tags) The symbol "TreeItem" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "TreeItem" because one of its declarations is marked as @internal
 //
 // @public
-export class TreeItem extends FASTElement {
+export class TreeItem extends FoundationElement {
     // (undocumented)
     childItemLength(): number;
     // (undocumented)